 Geographer / Spatial Data Scientist

 My name is Hoeyun Kwon (권회윤, in Korean).
 I am a (incoming) Postdoctoral Associate at the Institute of Behavioral Science, University of Colorado Boulder.
 I received my Ph.D. from the Department of Geographical and Sustainability Sciences at the University of Iowa.
-I am also a member of the Geo-Social lab, where we develop innovative computational and visual tools to analyze massive geo-social networks and geospatial processes that drive our economy, society, and the environment.
+I was also a member of the Geo-Social lab.

 Development of innovative spatiotemporal analysis methods